 While most advertising (traditional media) is designed for mass consumption, social media involves one on one marketing.
 That means the message should appear addressed to individual users.
 Hence, marketers need to understand their target market ON EACH NETWORK so messages appear tailored to the individual.
 While you may have a broad target market, the ones on Facebook may be entirely different from the ones on YouTube and adapting your approach in each network is key to your success.

 What Do YOU Think?

-- Do you see other differences between social media marketing and traditional media marketing?
+- Do you see other differences between traditional media and social networking?

 - How are you achieving social media marketing success?